davidseowccc/AI_Bootcamp_2024_DS/README.md

-[AI Bootcamp coursework are archived here.
+[AI Champions Bootcamp coursework are archived here.
 <h1 align="center">
   <br>

   <br>
-  AI Bootcamp
+  AI Bootcamp 2024
   <br>
 </h1>

-<h4 align="center">🚀 Next-Gen AI-Powered LLMs Programmes 🤖</h4>
+<h4 align="center">🚀 Next-Gen LLM Applications 🤖</h4>

 ---

-## 🌟 Welcome to the Future of AI-Driven Development
+## 🌟 The Near Future of AI-Driven Development

-abc.
+If there is one key thing to understand about Large Language Models (LLMs), it is this: they are LARGE neural network models designed to predict the next token in a sequence based on the preceding tokens.
+That’s the essence of their functionality..

 ---

-## 🚀 Key Features
+## 🚀 Key Features (to build)

 <details>
 <summary>Click to expand feature list</summary>

-- **🧠 AI-Powered Collaboration**: Four specialized AI agents work in harmony to manage, develop, and optimize projects
+- **🧠 AI-Powered Collaboration**: Specialized AI agents work in harmony to manage, develop, and optimize projects
 - **⚡ Groq Integration**: Leverage Groq's lightning-fast AI models for unparalleled performance
 - **💡 Autonomous Ideation**: Self-generating project ideas with market potential analysis
 - **🌐 Intelligent Web Research**: Advanced web scraping and data synthesis capabilities